 Tired of using Excel to track the wines in your cellar and want something a bit more…sophisticated?
-As a recovering Excel user who switched to Cellar Tracker (CT) five years ago, I’ve never looked back.
+As a recovering Excel user who switched to Cellar Tracker (CT) about 10 years ago, I’ve never looked back.
 If you are looking for an easy tool to manage your cellar, I recommend checking it out.
 It’s life changing, and here’s why…

 So, what’s it going to be tonight?
 Tart, sweet, spicy, or bold?
 Let CT help direct you to the right one.
 This is probably the most practical feature of CT.
 Once your cellar has been logged, CT lets you browse your cellar by varietal, region, or vintage to quickly display what’s in your cellar according to the parameters you choose.
 It also offers recommendations on when to drink or hold each selection.

 You’re at a local retailer, or maybe even a winery, and wondering what you need to add to your cellar.
 Last time I checked, most everyone I know always has their smartphone on them.
 That said, you have 24/7 access to view your cellar and know where your gaps are.
 Never be caught again serving salmon for a dinner party and only having heavy Cabs in your cellar.